How to Cook Pumpkin or Winter Squash – 3 Easy Methods

 How to Cook Pumpkin or Winter Squash to Bring Out the Best Flavor

 2. Bake or roast the pumpkin instead of boiling.
 The only reason I’d cook a pumpkin on the stove top was if I didn’t have an oven.
-Boiling tends to make the flesh more bland and watery.
+Boiling tends to make the flesh bland and watery.

 We also have a homemade pumpkin spice recipe that you can use in your favorite pumpkin recipes.

-cooking pumpkin and winter squash
+cooked pumpkin and winter squash halves on pan

 How to Cook Pumpkin in the Oven